 Meanings And Traditions Of Koi Fish Tattoos

 Koi fish tattoos are some of the most beautiful, intricate, and somewhat common tattoos permanently inked on the body.
-They are a gorgeous piece of art with glistening scales and elegant angles and curves displaying the gentle nature of the good luck fish.
+They are a gorgeous piece of art with glistening scales, elegant angles and curves.
+Displaying the gentle nature of the good luck fish.
 Koi means ‘carp’ in Japanese, but just because its literal meaning is simple does not mean that the symbolism behind the koi fish tattoo is equally as simple.
-There is a complex level of mythology and meaning behind such a tattoo, and if you take the meaning of your tattoos seriously, you will want to be sure this applies to you before choosing a koi tattoo for your body.
+There is a complex level of mythology and meaning behind such a tattoo.
+If you take the meaning of your tattoos seriously.
+You will want to be sure this applies to you before choosing a koi tattoo for your body.

 Koi fish tattoos generally stand for good fortune and good luck.
 There was an old fable that stated a koi fish could try to climb up the falls at a specific point on the Yellow River to become a dragon.
 The koi symbolizes a person’s ability to aspire to be a better, more advanced part of the universe.

-The Koi fish tattoo is an ideal tattoo for someone who wants to express their levels of strength and perseverance through the trials and tribulations of life.
-If you are a courageous person that has high expectations for your life and high goals for success and happiness, the koi fish is the symbol of everything for which you stand.
+The Koi fish tattoo is an ideal tattoo for someone who wants to express their levels of strength and perseverance.
+Through the trials and tribulations of life.
+If you are a courageous person that has high expectations for your life and high goals for success and happiness.
+Then the koi fish is the symbol of everything for which you stand.

 The whole story behind the koi fish tattoo symbolism